-How ActiveCampaign Transitioned From PHP to Java and Python
+How ActiveCampaign Transitioned From PHP to Python and Java

 More than a year ago, ActiveCampaign’s tech team realized its programming language of choice — PHP — wasn’t cutting it.
 The processing language had served the marketing tech firm well to a point in forming the backbone of its web services, but its limitations were becoming too cumbersome to scale.
 It couldn’t handle modern web development techniques like database connection pooling, and the number of engineers who specialized in the language was dwindling, said Zach Bright, ActiveCampaign’s director of engineering.